walterdejong/synctool/doc/chapter3.md

     node1: /etc/ntp.conf updated (file size mismatch)
     node1: running command $overlay/all/etc/ntp.conf.post

+The `.post` script is run after synctool updated the file, and likewise, you may also create a `.pre` script that runs before the update:

+    root@masternode:/# synctool -f
+    node1: running command $overlay/all/etc/ntp.conf.pre
+    node1: /etc/ntp.conf updated (file size mismatch)
+    node1: running command $overlay/all/etc/ntp.conf.post

-The `.post` script is executed in the directory where the accompanying file is in, in this case `/etc/`.
-It is possible to add a group extension to the `.post` script, so that you can have one group of nodes perform different actions than another.
+The `.pre` and `.post` scripts are executed in the directory where the accompanying file resides; in this case `/etc/`.
+It is possible to add a group extension to the script, so that you can have one group of nodes perform different actions than another.

-The `.post` script is run with `sh -c`.
+The scripts are run with `sh -c`.
 Note that `/bin/sh` is often not the same as `bash`, so some clever shell scripting tricks may not work.
 However, you can fix this by including "`#!/bin/bash`" in the top of the `.post` script.